DashBlocks/docs/docs/development/extensions/custom-types.md

 // ...
 ```

-This registers the serializer and deserializer of custom type.
+This registers the serializer and deserializer of custom type. `Scratch.vm.runtime.registerSerializer` is a shortcut of `Scratch.vm.runtime.typesSerializeManager.registerSerializer`.
 - The first argument is a ID.
 It must be identical to the custom type ID.
 - The second argument is a serializer function.
 This also can be a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 - The third argument is a deserializer function.
 This also can be a generator function.